WorkplaceX/Analyze/Git/README.md

 git config core.editor notepad
 ```
 Start rewriting history like changing author or delete a commit.

+Important: commit should be one BEFORE the one to change!
 ```
 git rebase -i -p <commit> ### Only if <commit> is not latest commit
 ```